avinash-550/auth-service/README.md

 3. **Access Token**:
    Protects API endpoints by requiring a valid JWT token in the `Authorization` header of requests.

-4. **Refresh Token**:
-   Allows users to request a new access token without needing to log in again, ensuring seamless user sessions.
+## Todo
+ - Add contract tests
+ - Package the application into a Docker container for easier deployment.
+ - Implement role-based access control for fine-grained authorization.

 ## Future Enhancements

 - **Email Verification**: Add email verification during the signup process to enhance account security.
-- **Roles and Permissions**: Implement role-based access control for fine-grained authorization.
 - **OAuth2 Integration**: Support third-party authentication providers like Google, Facebook, etc.
-- **Dockerization**: Package the application into a Docker container for easier deployment.
-- **Logging and Monitoring**: Integrate centralized logging and monitoring tools for better observability.
-- **Password Recovery**: Add a password recovery feature to help users reset forgotten passwords.
-- **Rate Limiting**: Implement rate limiting to prevent abuse of authentication endpoints.
+- **Refresh Tokens**: Implement refresh tokens for obtaining new access tokens when the existing ones expire.

 ## References
 - https://blog.openreplay.com/jwt-authentication-best-practices/